rebeccalim20/Integrated-project-2021/README.md

 ## Design Process

 This application is mainly designed for anyone who enjoyed shopping online.
 Using our application will allow users to browse through different products from fashion, tech gadgets or skin care.
 With using our application, users  who make purchases will get the best discounted price while using vouchers.
-Also, we have a section where we share tips about fashion, tech and beauty.
+Also, we have a section where we share tips about fashion, technology and beauty.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: